txsun1997/Black-Box-Tuning/README.md

   --eval_every 100
 ```

 In addition, black-box tuning also supports parallel evaluation.
-That is, you can evaluation a population of solutions in parallel by putting them into a single large batch.
+That is, you can evaluate a population of solutions in parallel by putting them into a single large batch.
 For example,

 ```bash
 python bbt.py \